WouterVisscher/PROJ-FFM/README.md

 You can run the sql from https://github.com/GeodetischeInfrastructuur/transformations/tree/main/sql/default against your proj.db.
 Creating a NSGI authority and additional transformation path to correctly execute a RDNAPTRANS transformation.

+Results can be found in the `/target/test-output/` dir and uploaded to [NSGI validatieservice](https://www.nsgi.nl/coordinatenstelsels-en-transformaties/tools/validatieservice).